-The Offered Bonds will be dated their date of delivery.
-The Offered Bonds will mature on the dates and in the amounts as set forth on the cover page of this Official Statement, and will bear interest (calculated on the basis of a 360-day year of twelve 30-day months) at the rates set forth on the cover page of this Official Statement from their date of delivery to and including the date preceding their Tender Date, unless earlier converted or redeemed as described below.
-Interest on the Offered Bonds is payable on their respective Tender Dates and on each February 1 and August 1 prior to their respective Tender Dates, with the first interest payment date being August 1, 2005.
-The Offered Bonds are issued only in registered form in denominations of \$5,000 or any integral multiple thereof.
-The principal of the Offered Bonds shall be payable at the principal corporate trust office of the Trustee.
-Interest due on the Offered Bonds will be paid to their Owners by the Trustee by check or, in the case of Owners of Offered Bonds in a principal amount equal to or exceeding \$1 million, by wire transfer.
-The Offered Bonds initially will be registered in the name of Cede & Co., as Owner and nominee of DTC, which will act as securities depository for the Offered Bonds.
+The Offered Bonds will be dated as set forth on the inside cover page of this Official Statement.
+The Offered Bonds will bear interest from their respective dates at the respective rates set forth on the inside cover pages of this Official Statement, payable semiannually on each February 1 and August 1, with the first interest payment date being February 1, 2006.
+The Offered Bonds are issuable only in registered form in denominations of \$5,000 or any integral of \$5,000 in excess thereof.

+Interest on the Offered Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The principal of and redemption premium, if any, on the Offered Bonds shall be payable at the principal corporate trust office of the Fiscal Agent.
+Interest due on the Offered Bonds will be paid to the registered owners thereof by the Trustee by check or, in the case of owners of Offered Bonds in a principal amount equal to or exceeding \$1 million upon request by wire transfer.
+The Offered Bonds initially will be registered in the name of Cede & Co., as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC" or the "Depository"), which will act as securities depository for the Offered Bonds.
 Purchasers of the Offered Bonds will not receive physical delivery of the bond certificates representing their beneficial ownership interests.
 See "THE OFFERED BONDS - Book-Entry Only System."